resourced/resourced.github.io/content-docs/usage-master-checks.md

 Once a check is created, it doesn't actually do anything for you yet.
 To have a meaningful, actionable alerts, you need to create triggers.

-There are 4 different triggers:
+There are 4 different kind of triggers:

 * Do Nothing